Table of Contents

 The contract legislation in Cyprus establishes that an agreement can be considered a contract once a proposal is communicated by one party and accepted by the other.
 Cypriot companies concluding contracts are required to make sure their counterparts acknowledge and accept their offer.
 If the offer is not accepted, the Contract Law in Cyprus allows for the revocation of the agreement.
 Contracts in Cyprus are based on absolute acceptance, meaning the acceptance is expressed in an unequivocal way.
 Even if the Cypriot Contract Law allows for agreements to be concluded orally and in writing it is advisable to use the written form.

-Our law firm in Cyprus can help you draft contracts in accordance with the current contract legislation.
+Our law firm in Cyprus can help you draft contracts in accordance with the current contract legislation, including when acquiring property here.

 Concluding a contract under the Contract Law in Cyprus